Lauder Business School

-Lauder Business School is an English-language business school in Vienna, Austria, operating as a "University of Applied Sciences" in the Austrian education system.
-Lauder Business School (LBS) was founded in 2003 as a University of Applied Sciences with financial help from Ronald S. Lauder.
-There are currently app.
-350 students enrolled in one undergraduate and two graduate programs.

-Lauder Business School is a fully recognized and government-funded University of Applied Sciences.
-LBS degree programs are in line with the Bologna requirements, accredited by the Agency for Quality Assurance and Accreditation Austria and listed with the Austrian Federal Ministry of Science, Research and Economy.
+Lauder Business School (LBS) was founded in 2003 in Vienna as a fully recognised and government-funded University of Applied Sciences.
+All degree programs are in line with the Bologna requirements, accredited by the Austrian Agency for Quality Assurance and listed with the Austrian Federal Ministry of Science, Research and Economy.
+As of 2024, a total of 420 students are enrolled in one undergraduate program (International Business Administration), two graduate programs (International Management and Leadership, Strategic Finance and Business Analytics) and one online MBA (for a Masters of Business Administration).

 History and development

-In 2003 the Ronald Lauder Foundation established the Lauder Business School, under its President Ronald S. Lauder.
+In 2003, the Ronald Lauder Foundation established the Lauder Business School, under its President Ronald S. Lauder.
 Vienna as a location was chosen as a bridge between western and eastern traditions and to form an international University.
-The university combines American and European educational methods and is connected to the Harvard MOC (Microeconomics of Competitiveness) Network, which includes more than 100 major business schools from 65 different countries.
-Building on the key concepts of Professor Michael Porter the network provides scholarship, research and capacity building.

-During the first years of its existence, Lauder Business School offered an 8-semester Magister degree in International Marketing and Management, but since 2007 students have been accepted to two new programmes: a 6-semester Bachelor and a 4-semester Master's.
-At the moment the university offers one Bachelor in International Business Administration, a master's degree in International Management and Leadership and one in Strategic Finance and Business Analytics.
+During the first years of its existence, Lauder Business School offered an 8-semester Magister degree in International Marketing and Management.
+In 2007, the curriculum included a 6-semester undergraduate and a 4-semester graduate program in Intercultural Business Administration and Intercultural Management and Leadership, respectively.
+Currently, Lauder Business School offers one full-time undergraduate program in International Business Administration, and two graduates programs for a Masters in International Management and Leadership and Strategic Finance and Business Analytics.
+In 2024, an online-MBA and online-EMBA have been introduced.

+In 2018, Lauder Business School began the extensive process of getting its study programs recognised for their excellence in the United States, by the U.S. quality assurance agency Accreditation Council for Business Schools and Programs (ACBSP).

 Campus

-Lauder Business School has one campus, which includes a main building with classrooms, library, an administration building, auditoriums, a dining building and a student residence (in cooperation with Jewish Heritage Center).
-The main part which is located in the north has a size of 1.200 m² that provides enough space for lecture- and seminar rooms.
+The campus at Lauder Business School, situated in the Döbling district of Vienna, between Pyrkergasse and Hofzeile, includes a main building with classrooms, a library, an administration building, auditoriums, a dining building and a student residence (in cooperation with Jewish Heritage Center).
+The main part, which is located in the north, has a size of 1.200 m² that provides enough space for lecture- and seminar rooms.
 Another 750 m² are used as office space.
-At the southern end of the park the student residence is located.
-They are all located in the Döbling district of Vienna, between Pyrkergasse and Hofzeile.
-These buildings (except one for the auditorium and dining room, which was built especially for the school) comprise a former palace of Maria Theresa, given to her by Charles IV and built by Nicolò Pacassi.
+At the southern end of the park the student residence is located.These buildings (except one for the auditorium and dining room, which was built especially for the school) comprise a former palace of Maria Theresa, given to her by Charles IV and built by Nicolò Pacassi.

 Later the building was owned by members of the Rothschild family and served as a hospital.

 The Bank Austria Creditanstalt Auditorium was built in 2003 and is dedicated to Gerhard Randa, former chairman of BA-CA.

 The conversion and extension of the baroque ensemble of Lauder Business School was done by Kuhn Malvezzi, a Berlin-based architecture bureau.